How Local Government Became A Voice for ‘Save The Cowboy’

 This resolution was written as a reflection of the voice of the community.

-Save the Cowboy transitions to Montana Natural Resource Coalition (MTNRC)
+Montana Natural Resource Coalition (MtNRC)

 Google – Managing partner Mr. Carlson’s 26-year portfolio includes work in environmental compliance, environmental policy, state and federal administrative policy, legislation, technical research, large-scale infrastructure project management, and ground-up creation of state associations.